dschnelldavis/angular2-json-schema-form/README.md

 #### Two strategies for writing your own frameworks

 The two built-in frameworks (both in the `/src/frameworks` folder) demonstrate different strategies for how frameworks can style form elements.
 The Bootstrap 3 framework is very lightweight and includes no additional widgets (though it does load some external stylesheets and scripts) and works entirely by adding styles to the default widgets.
-In contrast, the Material Design framework uses the [Material Design for Angular 2](https://github.com/angular/material2) library (which must also be loaded into the application separately, as described above) to replace most of the default form control widgets with custom widgets from that library.
+In contrast, the Material Design framework uses the [Material Design for Angular](https://github.com/angular/material2) library (which must also be loaded into the application separately, as described above) to replace most of the default form control widgets with custom widgets from that library.

 ## Contributions and future development